 T.M.
-Semrad lives and writes across and among genres in Los Angeles.
+Semrad lives and writes across and among genres in the Sacramento area.
 She is Texas born and returned and Midwest reared.
 She is an old woman and is of old time southern and Czech Catholic immigrant tangled roots.
-Her writing has appeared in Entropy, the Black Clock Blog and in the collections After Life and Everybody Hold My Hand Right Now I Swear to God published by the California Institute of the Arts.
+Her writing has appeared in Entropy, isacoustic, Nightingale & Sparrow, and Pomme Journal.
 She has been an editor for Black Clock, a leading literary magazine, curated the L reading series and coached writers.
-She hosts a weekly writing work space and facilitates writing workshops.
+She has hosted a weekly writing work space and monthly submission parties for women.
+She facilitates writing workshops.
 She has completed an M.F.A. in Writing at the California Institute of the Arts and is the recipient of a UCLA Writing Project Fellowship.
-In her spare time, she plays in the mud and paint with 2 and 3 year-olds and provides parent education and support.
+In her spare time, she plays in the mud and paint with 2 to 7 year-olds and provides parent education and support.

 She has two book length projects in progress.
-The first crosses lines between fiction and nonfiction and documents collected family stories and a father-daughter/mother-son road trip traversing America from the perspective of the daughter/mother.
-Data gathered in route from interviews with the widows of her paternal uncles provide the raw material from which the book is shaped.
-Semrad attempts to make sense of trauma, the maternal role and her identification with the paternal.
-The book is elegiac in tone and uses assembled fragments.
-All loss is conflated with the mother’s death which is simultaneously impending and past.
+The first crosses lines between fiction and nonfiction and documents collected family stories and a father-daughter road trip traversing America.
+Pulling from history, interviews, and memory, Semrad attempts to make sense of inter-generational trauma.
+The book is elegiac in tone and all loss is conflated with the mother’s death which is simultaneously impending and past.
 The second is a collection of 52 poems, one poem a week for her 52nd year, exploring the author’s familial relationships.
 Like family portraits in a hallway, Semrad frames an image, captures a moment in time or hangs a studio triptych of shots.

 Excerpts from Birthmark, (working title from a creative nonfiction book in progress)

-- “Fragment 1”and “Fragment 2” Out of Anonymity Volume 4: The Journal of the UCLA Writing Project, 2018.
+- “Fragment 1”and “Fragment 2” Out of Anonymity Volume 4: La Cañada Flintridge: The Journal of the UCLA Writing Project, 2018.
 Print.